rantmakes/Roastmaster_RDP_Probe_Host_For_Pi/README.md

 Roastmaster is coffee roasting toolkit and data logging software, in which users can log temperature data during their coffee roasting sessions.
 This logging can be done either manually or via separate electronic thermocouple reading "clients".

-[cite_start]The RDP Protocol is an OpenSource communications protocol created by Rainfrog, Inc. for the purpose of standardizing the transmission of roasting information to Roastmaster[cite: 5].
+The RDP Protocol is an OpenSource communications protocol created by Rainfrog, Inc. for the purpose of standardizing the transmission of roasting information to Roastmaster.

 This implementation supports multiple sensor types simultaneously, specifically handling the **MCP9600** (Thermocouple Amplifier) via Hardware I2C and the **SCD-41** (CO2, Temp, Humidity) via Software I2C.